-• After reinstalling the entire hard disk system;
+- After reinstalling the entire hard disk system; - After replacing the encoder battery.

-8. 2 Calibration method
+8.2 Calibration method

-8. 2.
-1 Mechanical calibration
+8.2.1 Mechanical calibration

-The keyway calibration method is adopted from the first axis to the sixth axis of the xMate CR20 robot.
+The arrowhead calibration is adopted for the first axis to the sixth axis of the xMate SR3 robot.
 Only one axis can be calibrated at a time, and the specific operation process is as follows.